timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 traverseInOrder(rootNode, (node) => console.log(node.value));
 ```

-#### Explanation

-The createNode function creates a new node.

-The setLeft and setRight Functions to set the left and right children of a node.
-There is also a setValue function to set the value of a node.
+The createNode, setLeft and setRight F=functions are self-explanatory.

 The traverseInOrder function is a recursive function that traverses the tree in order and applies a callback to each node (that's the ```(node) => console.log(node.value)``` part).

 When creating a binary tree node, the decision to create a left or right node typically depends on the specific requirements of the tree structure you're building.
 In a Binary Search Tree (BST), which is a common type of binary tree, the decision is based on the value of the new node compared to the value of the existing node.
-Here's how it generally works:
+Here's how it generally works.

 ##### For a Binary Search Tree